 Considering the legacy mechanisms, this solution introduces a new claim in the token to inform the AEF that the user authorization has been checked by the CCF.

-This solution requires storage capability to store resource owner authorization information.
+This solution requires CCF to have storage capability to store resource owner authorization information.
+In the existing CAPIF mechanism, CCF has already storage capability for preconfiguration of authorization information.
+This solution proposes to use existing mechanism about storage.
+How the authorization information is received from and updated by the MNO backend system is out of scope of this solution.

-Editor's Note: The impact of needing storage, and requirements for getting the authorization information into the storage are FFS.

-Editor's Note: Further evaluation is FFS.

 6.7 Solution #7: Authorizing UE originated API invocation with PKCE flow

 6.7.1 Introduction